iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> In a place where people think freedom and masks are related, do we expect people to use this and honestly report?
+Now with the mask mandate lifted for those who vaccinate, those who do not now have an excuse.
+In concept this app is fantastic, but I doubt any actual results.<br> :date: __2021-05-28 00:54:50__

 > Why would anyone submit their private medical information to these corrupt government bureaucrats makes no sense.
 This app allows all your information to be collected and stored.
 Also, it's pathetic that you lemmings think downloading this dysfunctional app will protect you from being exposed.
 All of you that were exposed in the comments are probably 100% recovered by now<br> :date: __2021-05-17 16:46:18__

 > 5/15/21 My wife was tested positive a week ago, my whole family has the app running, no notifications.
 Tried to "notify others" but it has so many steps and is intentionally difficult to prevent misinformation to the point that when you're sick you give up.
 In the end, this app is worthless.<br> :date: __2021-05-16 14:35:55__